Up Your HyperLocal Strategy

 So if you’re serious about establishing yourself as a HyperLocalist, then you should at least consider hiring someone (or something) to help you.

-When it comes to dividing up the labor of your HyperLocal marketing campaign, there are two big areas to address:
+When it comes to dividing up the labor of your HyperLocal marketing campaign, there are two big areas to address: management and creative.

 It’s probably obvious what creative help is: A resource that’s actually making the content for you, whether it’s a blog post or a guide or a social media campaign, and whether the creative work involves writing or designing.